Hill Country Tour No. 300 D

 Day 1 Colombo

-Stay in Colombo at the Hotel Galle Face, Classic Wing or Colombo Hilton, in the afternoon city tour.
+Stay in Colombo at the Best Western Hotel Elyon, in the afternoon city tour.
 Colombo is the commercial capital of Sri Lanka with a population of 1,1 million.
 The Fort, in the very centre of the city, is where most of the colonial remnants, mainly from the British era are still to be found.
 Nearby Pettah is Colombo's busiest and most traditional bazaar, a mosaic of human activities and architectural memories.
 Cinnamon Gardens is the most prestigious residential area.